Humberside Police: PEEL inspection

-Humberside Police has two custody suites in Hull and Grimsby, that operate 24/7 and hold prisoners which have been arrested by officers in the force.

-The 40-cell custody suite at Clough Road Police Station in Hull was built as a state of the art replacement for the Queens Gardens Police Station.

-In 2019, both the Scunthorpe and Grimsby custody suites shut.
-Prisoners are now held in a £14million, 36-cell custody suite, located at Birchin Way, Grimsby.
-The new cells include a secure holding bay for arriving prisoners, CCTV monitoring throughout, and special 'orange' holding cell for vulnerable prisoners.

 Police and crime commissioner (PCC)

-On Thursday 15 November 2012, the electroate of Humberside voted for the Humberside Police and Crime Commissioner for the Humberside Police; as did the rest of the people of England and Wales, except the Metropolitan Police area, to vote for a PCC in their respective police services.
+On Thursday 15 November 2012, the electorate of Humberside voted for the Humberside Police and Crime Commissioner for the Humberside Police; as did the rest of the people of England and Wales, except the Metropolitan Police area, to vote for a PCC in their respective police services.
 Following the poll Matthew Grove was elected as the new police and crime commissioner.
 When the commissioner took up office, the existing Police Authority was abolished.

 On 6 May 2016, Labour's Keith Hunter was elected as PCC, receiving over 76,128 votes in total during the second round, compared to Grove's 51,757.

-Following elections in 2021, Jonathan Evison was elected as the new PCC.
+Following elections in 2021, Conservative Jonathan Evison, a replacement candidate for Craig Ulliott, was elected as Humberside's new PCC, winning with a margin of 2,919 votes.
+Evison was re-elected to the post in 2024 with a widened margin of 4,237 votes compared to Labour candidate Simon O'Rourke.

 Documentaries

 The Lock Up

-Humberside Police recently participated in a documentary serious named The Lock Up, where cameras followed Police and Custody officers in their work at the Custody Suite at Humberside Police Headquarters on Priory Road, Cottingham, East Riding of Yorkshire.
+Humberside Police participated in a documentary series named The Lock Up, where cameras followed Police and Custody officers in their work at the Custody Suite at Humberside Police Headquarters on Priory Road, Cottingham, East Riding of Yorkshire.

 The documentary has had 2 series, the first aired on BBC Three which started showing on 4 February 2011 consisting of 8 episodes where cameras rolled 24/7; the second series was aired primarily on the main BBC Channel, BBC One.